What is a Flood Elevation Certificate?

 - flood map location

 An elevation certificate measures the difference in elevation between your home and the base flood elevation of your area.
-It is required in order to properly rate post-FIRM buildings, which are buildings constructed after the publication of the first Flood Insurance Rate Map (FIRM) in a particular community, in zones A1-A30, AE, AH, A (with BFE), VE, V1-V30, V (with BFE), AR, AR/A, AR/AE, AR/A1-A30, AR/AH, and AR/AO.
-However, an elevation certificate is not required to buy flood coverage for pre-FIRM buildings unless the property owner or insurance agent wants to rate the buildings under the post-FIRM flood insurance rules to determine if the premium rate would be lower.
+It is now being required to rate certain post-FIRM buildings properly: buildings constructed after the publication of the first Flood Insurance Rate Map (FIRM) in a particular community, in certain high risk zones including: A1-A30, AE, AH, A (with BFE), VE, V1-V30, V (with BFE), AR, AR/A, AR/AE, AR/A1-A30, AR/AH, and AR/AO.
+However, an elevation certificate is generally not required to buy flood coverage for pre-FIRM buildings (roughly pre-1970 in this area) except to see if the cost could be lower.
+For some homeowners, the certificate may save significant flood insurance premiums long-term.

 What are the requirements?

 The elevation certificate must be signed and sealed by a land surveyor, engineer or architect authorized by law to certify such information.
 Most elevation certificates are prepared by surveyors licensed by the state in which the subject property is located.

 There are several local qualified surveyors / engineers here on the South Shore who can create flood certificates for you.
 The process is fairly direct: they dispatch a survey team whose first job is to locate a certified elevation marker near the property.
 Once a good benchmark is established, they measure the elevation of the land adjacent to the property, including notes on what may be fill.
 Once the lowest and highest adjacent grade are determined, they measure floor heights, note location of mechanical systems (such as in the basement), floor elevations, and so forth.
 The National Flood insurance Program (NFIP) has its own set of metrics to distinguish walk-out basements, piles, flood openings, and other characteristics.